Why It’s So Hard to Stay So 1

 Why It’s So Hard to Stay Sober and So Easy to Relapse

 Relapse is one of the greatest fears of people receiving treatment for a substance use disorder.
 It is hard to stay sober.
+In fact, many people ask themselves why is sobriety so hard, even after completing treatment.
 Rehabilitation facilities often expect relapse.
 Most people who complete a treatment program will reuse at least once within the first year after rehab.

 Whether you’re treating substance abuse as an individual problem or coping with it on top of another mental health disorder, staying sober is difficult.
+At times, the question becomes overwhelming: why is it so hard to be sober?
 Sometimes, those suffering from addiction may even want to give in and relapse.

 Know this: Relapse does not mean they have failed beyond repair.
 Sobriety is a journey, not a final destination.

-Common Reasons People Relapse and Why It’s Hard to Stay Sober
+Common Reasons People Relapse and Why Is It So Hard to Stay Sober

 There are many different causes of relapse, some technical and others personal.
 The truth is that no one can say who will relapse and who won’t.
 Many people who have every hurdle imaginable stacked against them manage to quit cold turkey.
 Others who undergo treatment at the most luxurious facilities will be back on their drug of choice within a matter of days.